abdulrehman2/ckad/05-Pod-Design/05-pod-design-notes.md

 metadata:
  name: my-job
 spec:
- completions: 3   # no of pods that should be created
+ completions: 3   # no of pods that should be exited successfully
- parallelism: 3   # by default pods are created in sequence (once one is completed then create next)
+ parallelism: 3   # by default pods are created in sequence (once one is completed then create next), by setting it to 3, we are creating 3 pods in parallel
  template:
   spec:
    restartPolicy: Never